 API Connect Portal

-Open the Portal OVA file in VMware Workstation.
+Right click on the 5.0.0.0-APIConnect-Portal zip file, and unzip using a zip utility (winzip or 7-zip).

-Ensure that the configuration on the Network Adapter is set to NAT
+Go to VMWare Workstation.
+File Open Locate the vmx file that was unzipped (5.0.0.0-APIConnect-Portal.vmx).

-The default configuration is 2 Processors and 4GB of RAM.
-You can dial these requirements back if needed; however, performance will likely suffer – so do not be surprised.
+You may be prompted with the following message, select “Take Ownership”.

 Power on the virtual machine (it will take a few minutes to boot, but you can continue with the next steps while you wait).
-Select move when prompted with if the image was copied or moved.
+Select “I moved it” when prompted with if the image was copied or moved.

 If you may get the message below, click Yes and continue to power on.